dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 ## Starting Point

-You'll want to start with either the stock config.plist that OpenCore gives you, or with just a blank canvas.
-In the next examples, I'll show you how I set things up from scratch; if you start from somewhere else, you may have more things checked/set than I do - but you'll want to follow along with what I do.
+You'll want to start with the sample.plist that OpenCorePkg provides you and rename it to config.plist.
+Next open up your favorite XML editior like Xcode and we can get to work

 ## ACPI